yoelmatveyev/Fireworld/Other_rules.md

 # Cyclical multistate rules

-## Copyright by Yoel Matveyev, invented in July 2020
-## The GNU General Public License v3.0
+## Copyright by Yoel Matveyev, invented in July 2020, GNU General Public License v3.0

 Classical cellular automata such as Conway's Game of Life can be generalized by creating multistate rule with 2 or more "parallel universes", which act by themselves as the original rule.
 When these "parallel universes" collide, additional rules create new, hybrid forms of behavior, which may look entirely differently that the original rule.